 Doell graduated from Penn State University in 2000 with a degree in Media Studies, focusing on the portrayals of women in sports media.
 On scholarship from 1996-2000, Doell left a lasting impression on the Nittany Lion golf program as she had more than 10 top-10 finishes.
-Not only does Doell currently hold the Penn State record for the lowest 54-hole score (215), she was team captain for the Lions from 1999-2000.
-That same year, Doell won the Women's Golf Academic and Athletic Achievement award, the Mary Kennedy-Zierke award and the Penn State Spiritus Lionus Academic Leadership Award.
+A team captain for the Lions from 1999-200, she won the Women's Golf Academic and Athletic Achievement award, the Mary Kennedy-Zierke award and the Penn State Spiritus Lionus Academic Leadership Award.
 The Kennedy-Zierke award is given annually to the student-athlete who provides outstanding leadership and dedication as a varsity golfer.

 In 1998, she was the New York State Amateur Champion.
 Doell also became the Women's Rochester District Amateur Champion in both 1997 and 2000.
 She carded her first hole-in-one on March 28th, 2005 at Waterford Golf Club in Rock Hill, S.C.